martins-vds/poc-azure-devops-install-extension/README.md

 Before running this script, please ensure you have the following:

-- PowerShell version 5.1 or later.
+- PowerShell version 7.3 or later.
+You can download PowerShell from [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3)

 ## Usage